lewismj/cucumber/README.md

 ## Update Notes

-Finally Cucumber builds for 2.12 Scala, latest release is an update for Scala 2.12, Scala 2.12 compatible version is 0.1.0.
+Finally Cucumber builds for 2.12 Scala, latest release is an update for Scala 2.12 (compatible version is 0.1.0).

 Published to Nexus 30 July 2017 (1am Singapore time).